EvHaus/youtube-hide-watched/README.md

 # How to Use

-The script will add a little icon to the main YouTube menu:
+The script adds a small button at the top of the page.
+Pressing the button cycles through showing watched videos normally, then dimmed, then entirely hidden.

 ![screenshot](screenshot.png "Screenshot")

-Press this button to toggle watched videos on/off.